Estimated reading time: 13 minutes

 As you buy new freezer products, rotate and document them on my free freezer inventory printable for your budget binder.

 Trust me, this may seem like extra time wasted, but it will be worth your while if you’re worried about your food budget.

 Plus, it eliminates freezer-burnt food, which likely will end up as food waste which is a shame.

-Once you read the weekly flyers and complete a freezer and pantry inventory, you’re ready to meal plan.
+You’re ready to meal plan once you read the weekly flyers and complete a freezer and pantry inventory.